koma75/imgdup/README.md

 > imgdup HASHFUNC --hash-size SIZE -v PATH
 ~~~

+* HASHFUNC
+    * hash function to use in sort images with.
+See above for list of functions.
 * PATH
     * PATH with the images to check for (will not be recursed)
 * -s, --hash-size SIZE